-NOTE: The engine and mower will stop as the drive lever is moved rearward (Automatic Model) or the gear shift lever is moved to the R (REVERSE) position (Gear Model) with mower engaged.
+NOTE: The engine and mower will stop as the gear shift lever is moved to the R (REVERSE) position with mower engaged.

 5. Disengage PTO before shifting to REVERSE.

 Disengaging Mower

 - 1. Pull PTO drive lever (A) back to DISENGAGE mower blades. - 2.
 If you hit an object with mower while mowing, STOP mower and engine immediately.
 Inspect mower for damage.